-This information will help you prepare for returning home after your allogeneic transplant.
+This information will help you prepare for returning home after your allogeneic stem cell transplant.

 When you go home, you will need to adjust to living with your family again.
-You may find that the precautions you must take in the months ahead might add some stress to your life.
-Patients have told us that the key to managing is to remain as calm and confident as you can.
+You may find that the precautions you must take in the months ahead may add some stress to your life.
+People have told us that the key to managing this new stress is to remain as calm and confident as you can.
 Regaining a sense of balance and comfort will come with time.

-It usually takes 12 to 18 months for your immune system to develop again.
-During that time, you are at risk for some infections.
-The transplant team will be checking your blood to see how well your immune system is working.
+It usually takes 12 to 18 months for your immune system to recover from your transplant.
+We often tell people that the first year after transplant is like your first year of life as a newborn baby.
+During that time, you are at risk for infection.
+Your transplant team will be checking your blood cell counts to see how well your immune system is working.
 This will help them advise you about any changes to the guidelines you must follow.

-You do not have to take your temperature each day.
-If you do not feel well however, check it regularly.
+- You do not have to take your temperature daily.
+However, check it regularly if you do not feel well

 - Flushed appearance of the skin, sweating, or shaking chills